MichaelDrogalis/avro-explain/README.md

 }
 ```

-`explain` will return a `io.mdrogalis.avroexplain.Explanation` object, which has a handful of getter methods to construct a better error message:
+`explain` will return a `org.clojars.mjdrogalis.avroexplain.Explanation` object, which has a handful of getter methods to construct a better error message:

 - reason: a type of problem encountered
 - root cause: a longer description of the problem